Nethercutt Collection: Picnic tour

 Every year until his death in 2004, J.B.
 Nethercutt would take dozens of cars from the Collection with his family, friends, and invited guests on a parade-like cruise through the hills to a picnic at Frazier Park with catered foods from the professional chefs at the Collection.
 The event was one of the most exclusive items on any car lovers wish list as Autoweek magazine described it, "You can be as rich as Bill Gates or have a collection as big as that of the Sultan of Brunei, but you don't get a personal invitation from J.B.
 Nethercutt himself."
 The vehicle insurance of each picnic was stated to be in the multi-millions.

 Recognition

 The Collection has been named as one of the greatest car collections in the world by The New York Times, Los Angeles Times, Motor Trend, CNET, CBS, and several other publications.
 It is listed as one of America's five greatest automobile museums by Autoweek.
+It is one of the most valuable car collections in the world.

-Television personality and car collector Jay Leno described the Collection as a "Smithsonian-style effort on the history of transportation in America" and "The hall of fame for cars.”
+Automotive historian Jay Leno described the Collection as a "Smithsonian-style effort on the history of transportation in America" and "The hall of fame for cars.”

-In popular culture
+In mass media

+Film

 The Royal Hudson steam locomotive No. 2839 appeared in the 1980 Coal Miner's Daughter film, which won an Academy Award.
 The 1949 film The Great Gatsby featured the 1936 Duesenberg SJN now owned by the collection.